 If accepted into the program, a non-refundable $500 deposit is due by July 1, 2019.
 The remainder of the program fee will be billed to your student account in the fall term, unless other arrangements are requested.

 How to Apply

 Students can apply to the program online.

-In addition to completing the online application, students must submit a copy of their academic transcript (an unofficial copy is fine), as well as two letters of recommendation.
+In addition to completing the online application, students must submit the following:

 Students will be notified of their acceptance into the program within one week of the application deadline.